What is a PCI Audit? How to Get Your Business Ready

 What happens if I fail my PCI audit?

-Failure is a harsh word with the unnecessary implication of finality.
 A PCI audit shouldn’t be viewed as a pass or fail event but as an opportunity to discover what’s needed to better serve your customers’ data security needs.
 If your QSA discovers a system vulnerability, your organization only fails by not quickly addressing and fixing the issue.

-On the other hand, businesses ignoring PCI audit findings, refusing to fix system shortcomings, or deciding PCI DSS regulations don’t apply to them will experience the unpleasant and costly ramifications of non-compliance.
+On the other hand, businesses ignoring PCI audit findings, refusing to fix system shortcomings, or deciding PCI DSS regulations don’t apply to them will experience the costly ramifications of non-compliance.
 Credit card companies can impose fines from $5,000 to $100,000 monthly depending on an infraction’s severity.

 Fraudulent purchases can trigger bank reversal charges for which the offending organization may be held responsible.
-Larger companies who continue to violate PCI DSS regulations may trigger the wrath of the Federal Trade Commission (FTC), resulting in the unwanted scrutiny of an FTC investigation.

 Most importantly, today’s customers don’t want to do business with companies that don’t take data security seriously.
 Many choose to file lawsuits when their data is compromised, and once news of such events hits the mainstream, a crippling loss of business and drop in revenue often result for the responsible party.
 Becoming a publicized PCI DSS offender leads to bad press and a tarnished brand image capable of sinking even the most prosperous enterprise.